 Pay a visit to San Diego’s Embarcadero

-Embarcadero is a Spanish word for “landing place”, and a Sand Diego’s home for many historic ships and cruises.
+Embarcadero is a Spanish word for “landing place”, and San Diego is home to many historic ships and cruises.
 Taking a stroll through the Embarcadero is a beautiful treat and a soothing experience, with panoramic ocean views and broad pathways.
 Here, you can see many amazing monuments.
 The best one has to be the ‘Unconditional Surrender Statue’.
 Additionally, Embarcadero is full of beautiful spray fountains in the new Waterfront Park.
-If you’re coming with kids, they can play on this huge playground they’ll love!
+If you’re coming with kids, they can play on this huge playground; they’ll love it!
 Your children will also enjoy a fun seal tour.
 Also, if you like museums, you can pay a visit to the USS Midway Museum and the Maritime Museum!
 Amazing, right?

 Take a Walk Through Mission Bay Park

-Another famous attraction that is free in San Diego is Mission Bay Park.
+Another famous free attraction in San Diego is Mission Bay Park.
 More than 15 million people enjoy this Park every year.
 It’s located north of downtown San Diego, and it spans 27 miles.

 Mission Bay Park provides a plethora of activities for the whole family.
 Since you’re visiting in the fall, you should definitely go biking, hiking, or kite flying.
 If you’re a picnic lover – it’s your lucky day!
 This Park has excellent picnic areas, which include fun playgrounds for your little ones.
 If you decide to go biking, you’re in for a real treat!
 The pathway is very long, and it features some incredibly scenic views along the route.
 You can bring your own bike or rent one for a very reasonable price.